 '''

-@mqtt_trigger(topic, str_expr=None)
+@mqtt_trigger(topic, str_expr=None, kwargs=None)

 '''

 @mqtt_trigger subscribes to the given MQTT topic and triggers whenever a message is received on that topic.
+Multiple @mqtt_trigger decorators can be applied to a single function if you want to trigger off different mqtt topics.

 An optional str_expr can be used to match the MQTT message data, and the trigger will only occur if that expression evaluates to True or non-zero.
 This expression has available these four variables:

-- trigger_type is set to "mqtt" - topic is set to the topic the message was received on

-- payload is set to the string payload of the message - payload_obj if the payload was valid JSON, this will be set to the native python object representing that payload.
+- trigger_type is set to "mqtt" - topic is set to the topic the message was received on - payload is set to the string payload of the message - payload_obj if the payload was valid JSON, this will be set to the native python object representing that payload.

 When the @mqtt_trigger occurs, those same variables are passed as keyword arguments to the function in case it needs them.
+Additional keyword parameters can be specified by setting the optional kwargs argument to a dict with the keywords and values.